What is ring-fencing?

 Imagine something shocks the banking sector.
 What happens next?

 As the example shows, ring-fencing the retail bank helps to make sure it can continue offering consumer banking services.
-It will still be able to lend, and your money is safe.
-In other words, the ring-fence protects consumer banking services from shocks to the wider financial system.
+It will still be able to lend and your money is safe.
+In other words, the ring fence protects consumer banking services from shocks to the wider financial system.

-How does this make the financial system safer?
+And how does this make the financial system safer?

 Ring-fencing is a really important change because the financial system – which is very large in the UK – affects everyone.
-This became clear in the wake of the global financial crisis: as a result, the UK economy suffered the deepest recession since the Second World War.
+This became clear in the wake of the global financial crisis: as a result, the UK's economy suffered the deepest recession since the Second World War.

 Increase in the number of people without jobs